-The Subject Property is located within Census Tract 0077.59.
-The Wellington North currently consists of approximately 96.17 acres and has an Equestrian Commercial Recreation (ECR) land use designation.
-While the ECR has no density related to it per the comprehensive plan, the proposed land use designation of Residential D (up to 5 du/ac, including bonus) would allow up to 480 dwelling units or 1,483 persons.
-However, it is important to note that Applicant has proposed to restrict the density of this project, as shown on the proposed master plan amendment, to a total of 96 dwelling units.
-This restriction is also reflected by a note on the Future Land Use Map.
+The Subject Property is situated within Census Tract 0077.59.
+The Wellington North currently consists of approximately 96.11 acres and holds an Equestrian Commercial Recreation (ECR) land use designation.
+While the ECR has no density per the comprehensive plan, the proposed land use designation of Residential D (25.87 acres with up to 5 du/ac, including bonuses) would permit up to 129 dwelling units or 399 persons.
+Similarly, the proposed land use designation of Residential C (70.30 acres with up to 3 du/ac, including bonuses) would allow up to 210 dwelling units or 649 persons, resulting in a total of 1,048 persons.

+However, it is important to note that the Applicant has proposed to limit the density of this project, as indicated in the proposed master plan amendment, with a restriction of no more than 47 multi-family dwelling units within Residential D and a restriction of no more than 49 single-family dwelling units within Residential C. This restriction is also reflected by a note on the Future Land Use Map.

 Based on the 2020 census, the surrounding area within a 5-mile radius of the Subject Property is 85,575.
 The market trend for this area continues to grow.
 The Palm Beach County economic engine has historically been fueled by population growth and an increase in available discretionary income of its residents.
 This area of the County is no exception as most of the residents are over age 40 with high levels of discretionary income.
 This increase in purchasing power of the neighborhoods surrounding this site has been recognized by some of the nation's leading retailers including Apple, Whole Foods, and Trader Joe's.
 In February 2021, Palm Beach County luxury single-family home sales spiked 62%.
 Single-family homes are going under contract 60% faster as of June 2022 than in 2020.
-The volume of new listings of single-family homes decreased by 52.5% from 2020 to 2021 indicating home buyers are putting roots down in Palm Beach County.
+The volume of new listings of single-family homes decreased by 52.5% from 2020 to 2021, indicating home buyers are putting roots down in Palm Beach County.
 Please see the enclosed market study for additional information.